alan-turing-institute/KnowledgeFlows/report/report.md

 |Manufacture Fruit, vegetable juice	| Manufacture Soft drinks; waters|0.99|
 |------------------------------|-------------------------------|--------------------------|--|

-In order to avoid overcharing this report with information, all results corresponding to the **connections** algorithm will be presented in the
+In order to avoid over-loading this report with information, all results corresponding to the **connections** algorithm are going to be be presented in the Annex \ref{Annex}.
-Anex secion XXX.

 ## Network analysis